iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ---

 ## Project Overview
-This project presents a comprehensive security framework developed to strengthen the Internet of Vehicles (IoV) ecosystem.
+This project presents a comprehensive security framework designed to strengthen the Internet of Vehicles (IoV) ecosystem.
 The framework addresses two fundamental aspects of IoV security:

 - **Vehicular Communication Security:** Implementation of the lightweight cryptographic algorithm, ASCON, to secure data transmission between vehicles and infrastructure.
 - **Vehicular Network Security:** Integration of a Network Intrusion Detection System (NIDS) using a machine learning-based ensemble voting classifier to ensure anomaly detection and resilience against cyberattacks.